ryanzhao2/Portfolio/src/content/technologies/_content/technologies.md

 ---
 sections:
   - title: Languages
-    content: "I am familiar with these programming languages:"
+    content: "Here are the programming languages I work with:"
     technologies:
       - Python
       - Java